hfmrow/rename-machine/README.md

 # Rename Machine
-*This program is designed to rename/cleaning filenames, adding titles (from a list) and provide specific tag insertion and moving files contained in multi directories to a single folder ... lot of option availables (regex, Posix character classes, case sensitive, keep between, extract).*
+*This program is designed to rename/cleaning filenames, adding titles (from a list) and provide specific tag insertion and moving files contained in multi directories to a single folder ... lot of options available (regex, Posix character classes, case sensitive, keep between, extract, titling).*

 Take a look [here, H.F.M repositories](https://github.com/hfmrow/) for other useful linux softwares.